Was Jesus God?

 ...Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless

-At the Last Supper (Passover Seder), Jesus offered a cup to His disciples
+At the Last Supper, Jesus offered a cup to His disciples

 Jesus told His disciples,

 In my Father’s house are many rooms [mansions or chambers]; if it were not so, I would have told you.
-I am going there to prepare a place for youFollowing Jesus’ death and resurrection, and His physical appearance to people for 40 days, He ascended to His Father’s “house” in heaven
+I am going there to prepare a place for youFollowing Jesus’ death and resurrection, and His physical appearance to people for forty days

-While on earth, Jesus indicated that nobody knew the exact day nor hour of His return; only the Father possessed this knowledge
+While on earth, Jesus indicated that nobody knew the exact day or hour of His return; only the Father possessed this knowledge

 At that time the kingdom of heaven will be like ten virgins who took their lamps and went out to meet the bridegroom.
 Five of them were foolish and five were wise.
 The foolish ones took their lamps but did not take any oil with them.
 The wise, however, took oil in jars along with their lamps.
 The bridegroom was a long time in coming, and they all became drowsy and fell asleep.
 At midnight the cry rang out: “Here’s the bridegroom!
 Come out to meet him!”
 Then all the virgins woke up and trimmed their lamps.
 The foolish ones said to the wise, “Give us some of your oil; our lamps are going out.”
 “No,” they replied, “there may not be enough for both us and you.
 Instead, go to those who sell oil and buy some for yourselves.”
 But while they were on their way to buy the oil, the bridegroom arrived.
 The virgins who were ready went in with him to the wedding banquet.
 And the door was shut.
 Later the others also came.
 “Sir!
 Sir!” they said.
 “Open the door for us!”
 But he replied, “I tell you the truth, I don't know you.”
 Therefore keep watch, because you do not know the day or the hourNotice how Jesus indicated that He, the Bridegroom, would arrive at midnight.
 This very well could correspond to a Mid-tribulation Rapture in the middle of the 70th Week, when only a select few “firstfruits” of His Bride will be transformed and then removed (thus avoiding the dreaded Great Tribulation period).